purescript/documentation/ecosystem/Editor-and-tool-support.md

 There are several build tools and package managers available for PureScript.

-- [spago](https://github.com/purescript/spago) is the standard package manager and build tool for Purescript, powered by [Dhall](https://github.com/dhall-lang/dhall-lang) and [package-sets](https://github.com/purescript/package-sets).
+- [spago](https://github.com/purescript/spago) is the standard package manager and build tool for Purescript.

 These build tools are maintained, but are no longer recommended for most projects (use Spago instead):